The national immunisation programme for HPV – who's eligible?

 Girls and boys are routinely offered the HPV vaccine in school when they are 12 or 13.
 Giving it at this point, before most girls and boys are sexually active, means they will be protected once they start having sex.

 A first dose of the vaccine is given in year eight, and a second between six and 24 months later.
-If a child misses the opportunity while in school they’ll be able to get the vaccine for free on the NHS up until they turn 25.
+If a child misses the opportunity while in school in the UK they’ll be able to get the vaccine for free on the NHS up until they turn 25.

 Men who have sex with men